sderosiaux/every-single-day-i-tldr/README.md

 # 29-03-2018

+- https://github.com/confluentinc/schema-registry/pull/680/files It's now possible to save record using different Avro (without union, totally disjoint) records in one topic and let the SR knows about it
 - https://medium.com/serialized-io/apache-kafka-is-not-for-event-sourcing-81735c3cf5c Some interesting points (challenged in the comments, to read) why Kafka does not fit event sourcing constraints.
 - https://developers.google.com/web/updates/2018/01/paintapi CSS Paint API in Chrome: a dedicated js to register which can be referred in "background-image: paint(toto)" to return the content (using the canvas api).
 This fills a gap, nice.
 - https://sleeplessinslc.blogspot.fr/2018/02/inventory-microservice-example-with.html Sleepless in Salt Lake City: Inventory Microservice example with Kafka Streams and CQRS